-The faster you master white balance, the better because it will affect the tone of your photo.
+The faster you understand white balance, the better because it will affect the tone of your photo.
 White balance determines the color cast of a picture; it is the setting responsible for the warmth of a photograph.
 The white balance determines whether your photo appears cold (blue) or warm (orange).
 Most cameras have an auto white balance feature, but it usually does not do a perfect job; thus, it’s better to set it yourself.
 The best way to go about that is shooting in a Camera RAW file format.
 These formats allow you to change the color temperature of your images after you have taken them.

 6. Focal Length

 You’re likely familiar with the ‘mm’ on your lens, but do you know what it means?
 The focal length determines the zoom of the camera, but it also changes the perspective of a shot.
 You need to know which focal length to use based on your shooting situation and what effects it will have on your image and how it will distort it.

 7. Crop Factor

 Most cheaper cameras have a crop sensor which will affect the shots.
 The sensor is much smaller than the sensor on professional and more expensive SLR cameras.
-The smaller sensor means that the camera is cropping your image.
+The smaller sensor means that the effective focal length of your lens is increased.
 The crop can have different effects on your shots and might cut off vital parts of your image.
 For example, small sensors will give you a narrow viewing angle, affecting your perspective.
-Think about the crop sensor before purchasing lenses to make sure it’s a suitable sensor.

 8. Polarizing Filters

-You’re probably wondering what polarizing filters do?
-They are responsible for allowing light into the lens only from a certain direction.
+Polarizing filters are responsible for allowing light into the lens only from a certain direction.
 What this means is that it removes the glare and reflections from non-metallic objects.
 Usually, there will be natural anomalies in photos, but without glare and reflections, you’ll have more saturated colors.
 Think about the haze in the sky, for example, or water and glass – these are usually the most affected objects, and it’s almost impossible to remove the glare and reflection in post-production, so doing it naturally while shooting is best.